bentomhall/nih-system/homebrewery/world/player-options.md

 **Two-handed (Melee only).** You can choose to forgo your proficiency bonus to the attack roll.
 If you still hit, you can add twice your proficiency bonus to the damage dealt.
 This does not stack with Great Weapon Mastery.

 ### Ability Score Improvement
-When you reach 4th level, and again at 6th, 8th, 12th, 16th, and 19th level, you can increase one ability score of your choice by 2 or two ability scores by 1 each.
+When you reach 4th level, and again at 8th, 12th, 16th, and 19th level, you can increase one ability score of your choice by 2 or two ability scores by 1 each.
 As normal, you can't increase an ability score above 20 using this feature.

 Alternatively, you can take a feat that you qualify for.

 ### Skill Tricks
-When you reach 4th level, and again at 6th, 8th, 12th, 16th, and 19th level, you can pick a Skill Trick you qualify for.
+When you reach 4th level, and again at 8th, 12th, 16th, and 19th level, you can pick a Skill Trick you qualify for.
 When you do so, you can also substitute one skill trick you've learned for another you qualify for.
-The total number and maximum tier (basic, advanced, expert, and master) of skill tricks you know is shown in the Skill Tricks column of the Armsman table.

 ### Extra Attack